 Conditions

-In general, all particulars on the outer and inner packaging must be in German.
+All particulars on the outer and inner packaging must generally be in German.
 Certain information must also now be given in braille.
 Austria does not require price or reimbursement conditions to be displayed on the label.

 TRADITIONAL HERBAL MEDICINES